Octo-Labs/easymarklet/README.md

     var barbaz_xdm_consumer = new Easymarklet.Consumer(BarbazXdmBookmarklet);
     barbaz_xdm_consumer.init();

+The Easymarklet.Consumer will use the bookmarklet object that you pass to it to configure the setup of the RPC channel.
+You can include additional files in the mainifest to make the available on the consiming page.

+Be careful to isolate your code.
+You don't want your bookmarklet to break other pages.

 ### *_producer.js

-This is a js manifest that should be included in the page that will proved the service endpoint in your app.
+This is a js manifest that should be included in the page that will provide the service endpoint in your app.

     //= require easyXDM
     //= require easymarklet/producer